 In addition to a multitude of activities, there are quite a places that must be on your itinerary while visiting Rishikesh.
 Lakshman Jhoola, Neelkanth Mahadev Temple, The Beatles Ashram, Swarg Ashram, Shivpuri, and Narendra Nagar are some of the must visit place in Rishikesh.

-Parathas, Chole Bhature, Lassi and other popular north Indian food are easily available in the restaurants and eateries close to the railway station.
+A. Parathas, Chole Bhature, Lassi and other popular north Indian food are easily available in the restaurants and eateries close to the railway station.
 Please be informed that none of the restaurants in Haridwar serve non-vegetarian food or alcohol.